 Which 3D Printing process is right for you?

-Often our designer clients come to us with very specific instructions – but with the choice of processes and materials growing all the time, it can often help to get a 3rd party expert opinion.
+Often our designer clients come to us with very specific instructions – but with the choice of processes and materials growing all the time, it can often help to get a third party expert opinion.

 Are your parts intended for use in production or manufacture?
 We can offer advice on the best additive manufacturing techniques or CNC machining process to produce hundreds or thousands of identical production parts for use in your finished, manufactured product.